oconnor663/for_streams/README.md

 otherwise you get a panic at the end.
 Finally, depending on what sort of streams you're using, both version migth require you to explicitly [`pin!`] them.

 `for_streams!` takes care of all of this for you.
-Usually it takes ownership of the streams you give it, and all the bookkeeping and pinning is internal.
+It usually takes ownership of the streams you give it, and all the bookkeeping and pinning is internal.
 However, you can also use `for_streams!` with a `&mut` reference to a stream, and if you do that you might need to `.fuse()` it and/or `pin!` it yourself.